Indian Women's League: Media coverage

 The first four seasons of the league lacked TV broadcasting, and matches were live streamed on the YouTube channel and the Facebook page of Indian Football.
 Live updates of matches were also available on the Twitter profile of Indian Football.
 In 2022, the AIFF reached a deal with Eurosport India to telecast the fifth edition of IWL, but only 30 matches out of total 66 matches were telecast.
 For the 2023–24 season, the broadcast was done on Indian Football YouTube channel.
-Since the 2024–25 season, Shrachi Sports acquired the rights for the live streaming on SSEN digital app.
+For the 2024–25 season, Shrachi Sports acquired the rights for the live streaming on SSEN digital app.